pjakiela/ECON379/exercises/E11-power.md

 In the coin flip example above, the only rule that guarantees that probability of a Type I error is below 0.05 is the rule _don't ever reject the null hypothesis_ (which is not very helpful in terms of statistical practice).
-If, for example, we reject the null when we oberve either two heads or two tails, we would reject the null with probability 0.5 **even when the null hypothesis was correct**.
+If, for example, we reject the null when we oberve either two heads or two tails, we would reject the null with probability 0.5 **even if the null hypothesis was correct**.
 In other words, we would have a test of size 0.5 instead of 0.05.

 <br>